 You don’t need 50 inflatables or a million beach toys to have fun at the beach.
 A few toys and a bodyboard can create hours of beach fun for kids.
 My kids spend hours riding the waves on their boogie boards.

-If you are staying in Navarre Beach, the Navarre Beach Sea Turtle Conservation Center even has a borrow bin where visitors can borrow toys to play with on the beach.
+If you stay in Navarre Beach, the Navarre Beach Sea Turtle Conservation Center even has a borrow bin where visitors can borrow toys to play with on the beach.
 How cool is that?

 If you do buy all the toys, please take them home with you or consider donating them to the conservation center when you are done.